singularitybridge/TerminalTurtle/README.md

 Test files are located in the `tests/` directory and follow the naming convention `*.test.ts`.

 The test suite covers all major functionalities including:
-- Command execution (foreground and background)
+- Command execution with output capture
 - File operations (list, read, write, create, update, delete, check existence)
-- Process management (start, status check, stop)
 - API endpoints

 Each component (commandExecutor, fileManager, apiServer) has its own dedicated test file with comprehensive test cases.